flarebyte/baldrick-rebec/PROMPT_SEQ_FLOW.md

 # Prompt Sequence Flow

-This document describes, concisely, how a prompt travels through the system from the moment a user runs the CLI (`rbc admin prompt run`) or invokes the gRPC/HTTP API, to when the Large Language Model (LLM) returns a response.
+This document describes, concisely, how a prompt travels through the system from the moment a user runs the CLI (`rbc prompt run`) or invokes the gRPC/HTTP API, to when the Large Language Model (LLM) returns a response.

 ## Key Components